grucloud/grucloud/docusaurus/docs/aws/howto/AwsModuleHowto.md

 A GruCloud module is just a bunch of functions to create a set of related resources, packaged and distributed with the node package manager NPM

-A bunch of AWS GruCloud modules have already been crafted, check out the [list of AWS GruCloud Module](../AwsModules.md)

 Case study: VPC suited for EKS, the Amazon Elastic Kubernetes Service.
 The following resources are required to create an EKS Cluster: